RobotsAndPencils/react-robits/README.md

 <Button themeName='unstyled'>
 ```

 Or set up an environment variable in your project to use as the default.
-This allows you to not have to specify a `themenName` or `themeObj` property for each component.
+This allows you to not have to specify a `themeName` or `themeObj` property for each component.
 The library is set up to digest the following variable name:

 ```
 export REACT_APP_ROBITS_THEME=unstyled